nautechsystems/nautilus_trader/docs/source/index.rst

 The platform aims
 to be universal, with any REST/FIX/WebSockets API able to be integrated via modular adapters.
-Thus the platform can handle high-frequency trading operations for any asset classes including FX, Equities, Futures, CFDs or Crypto - across multiple venues simultaneously.
+Thus the platform can handle high-frequency trading operations for any asset classes including FX, Equities, Futures, Options, CFDs or Crypto - across multiple venues simultaneously.

 Why NautilusTrader?
 -------------------